SolomonGithu/edge-ai-behavioral-coaching-assistant/README.md

 ![Detect objects and describe them](assets/docs_assets/cover-image.png)

-This project demonstrates how we can leverage modern hardware and optimized software such as TinyML models and Small Language Models (SLMs) to create sustainable AI powered coaching assistants that run on cost effective devices such as Arduino UNO Q.
+This project demonstrates how we can leverage modern hardware and optimized software such as TinyML models and Small Language Models (SLMs) to create sustainable AI powered behavioral coaching assistants that run on cost effective hardware such as an Arduino UNO Q.

-The project uses a perception model (TinyML model) to observe activities and the classifications are stored over time into a simple observations list.
-Afterwards, the system periodically summarizes the last observations into a simple activity-descriptive text that is provided to an LLM for generating a short behavioral recommendation.
-Summarizing the observation enables us to reduce the amount of information passed to the LLM, reducing the prompt size and response duration.
+The project uses a perception layer (lightweight object detection) to observe activities and the detections are stored over time into a simple observations list.
+Afterwards, the system periodically summarizes observations into a simple activity-descriptive text that is provided to an SLM for generating a short behavioral recommendation such as "Drink more water and use coffee less frequently".
+Summarizing the observation enables us to reduce the amount of information passed to the SLM, reducing the prompt size and computing time.

-In this case, the perception model and language model serve different roles:
+In this case, the perception and language models serve different roles:

-Computer Vision model (What is happening?) → Behavioral Memory (Summarize what has been happening over time) → Large Language Model (Provide wellness-based recommendation)
+Perception layer (What is happening?) → Behavioral memory layer (Summarize what has been happening over time) → Small Language Model (Provide wellness-based recommendation)

 ![Project summary](assets/docs_assets/project-summary.png)

-For the current demonstration, the perception model is a simple object detection model that can detect a glass of water and coffee mug in a frame.
-Below is an example of the observations summary provided to the LLM:
+For the current demonstration, the perception layer uses a simple object detection model that can detect a glass of water and coffee mug in an image.
+Below is an example of the observations summary provided to the SLM.
+This is embedded in the prompt together with other instructions for the model:
 ```
 Observation period: approximately 60 seconds